 The palace was built on the site of the old “Alcazar” of the Hapsburg Rulers, which on Christmas of 1734 was destroyed by a fire.
 The royal residence took 26 years to be rebuilt, enough time for two Bourbon monarchs to come and go!
 It’s a splendid building covering almost 400,000 square feet, surrounded by manicured gardens.
 The rooms contain frescoes painted by Masters, walls covered with red velvet and lined with silver, tapestries from the Royal Factory of Tapestries, bronze “rococo” sculptures, in addition to dazzling collections of Chinese ceramics and Roman busts.
 The Royal Palace is located in the most beautiful square in Madrid, the Plaza de Oriente.
 Facing the palace, across the plaza is the Royal Opera House.

 This charming Madrid neighborhood is not frequented by the majority of the tourists who visit Madrid, and what a pity.
-The streets are lined with 3 story, colorful buildings with wrought iron art nouveau balconies, covered in flowers.
+The streets are lined with 3 stories, colorful buildings with wrought iron art nouveau balconies, covered in flowers.
 There are quaint cafes, small welcoming restaurants, original shops and pretty squares like the Plaza Dos de Mayo (The 2nd of May square, which was where an uprising against the French took place in 1808).
-A fantastic café, Pepe Botella (named after Napoleon’s brother, who had the reputation of being quite the boozer) is located right on the square, and is full of old photographs, strange bottles, etc.
+A fantastic café, Pepe Botella (named after Napoleon’s brother, who had the reputation of being quite the boozer) is located right on the square and is full of old photographs, strange bottles, etc.